How to Write an Effective Job Posting that Attracts IT Professionals

 Job postings should entice the potential job applicant to send in his or her resume, or contact you about the role.
 While the structure of job postings may vary, certain key information should be present so you attract relevant, quality applications.
 These are:

-If you are not sure what heading to use, begin by thinking like a jobseeker – if you are a software engineer, what keywords would you key into the search bar to search for jobs relevant to your interest?
-You can try out a few possible search terms to see the hits that return, and work from there.
+If you are not sure what heading to use, begin by thinking like a jobseeker – if you are a software engineer, what keywords would you type into the search bar to search for jobs relevant to your interest?
+You can try out a few possible search terms to see what hits it returns, and work from there.

 2. Overview of the Position

 Open with a brief and clear definition of the primary functions of the position and emphasise the responsibilities that may be unique to your business or the role.
 It will help candidates determine if the position is a right fit for them.

 Your company details should include an overview of your brand message, your culture, and some other qualities that make your business special and different from your competitors.

 Sharing your business location will also help set the right expectations with the job applicants, especially if your company has multiple locations.
 For example, if your company has an office in the central business district while the IT function is located outside of the city, telling job applicants outright where the position will be based will help prevent nasty surprises at the interview or even offer stage.

 Instead of waiting until the offer stage, include the salary range and company benefits in the job description.
 The salary range gives an indication of the seniority level of the candidate and is very useful for attracting the right candidates.

 The job description should also specify education requirements, work experience, certifications and skills required for the position.